 The most dramatic of the remains of Pergamum are at the Acropolis.
-Take a smooth, 15-minute ride on the teleferik (gondola lift; TL 10 for round trip), which offers sweeping views on its way up the hill, or follow signs pointing the way to the 6-km (4-mile) road to the top, where you can park.
+Take a smooth, 15-minute ride on the teleferik (gondola lift; 13 TL for round-trip, 10 TL one way), which includes sweeping views on its way up the hill, or follow signs pointing the way to the 6-km (4-mile) road to the top, where you can park.
 The parking lot is across from the row of souvenir stands, which sell drinks and reasonably good picture books containing site maps.
-Buy your ticket at the gate.
-Broken but still mighty triple ramparts enclose the upper town, with its temples, palaces, private houses, and gymnasia (schools).
+Buy your ticket at the gate; there's also an informative English-language audio guide available for 10 TL.
+Broken but still mighty, triple ramparts enclose the upper town, with its temples, palaces, private houses, and gymnasia (schools).
 In later Roman times, the town spread out and down to the plain, where the Byzantines subsequently settled for good.

 Nearby are the ruins of the famous library, built by Eumenes II (197 BC–159 BC) and containing 200,000 scrolls.
 As the Pergamum library came to rival the great library in Alexandria, Egypt, the Egyptians banned the sale of papyrus to Pergamum, which responded by developing a new paper—parchment—made from animal skins instead of reeds.
 This charta pergamena was more expensive but could be used on both sides; because it was difficult to roll, it was cut into pieces and sewn together, much like today's books.
 The library of Pergamum was transported in 41 BC to Alexandria by Mark Antony as a gift for Cleopatra.
 It survived there until the 7th century AD, when it was destroyed by the fanatical Caliph Omar, who considered the books un-Islamic.